- Products & Solutions

 By Richard Juskowiak, Donaldson Process Filtration

-To reduce time and costs, aim to capture contaminants early in the process.
-Build in redundancies that make contamination sources easier to isolate.
-Once bacteria growth surfaces downstream, for example, it is arduous and expensive to track down the source and recertify your process to run again.
+To reduce time and costs, aim to capture impurities early in the process.
+Build-in redundancies that make contamination sources easier to isolate.
+Once bacteria growth surfaces downstream, it is arduous and expensive to track down the source and recertify your process to run again.

 With those principles in mind, here are critical areas to filter:

 Start filtration in the utility and storage area; here, your facility brings in municipal or well water, generates steam, and makes or stores compressed air and nitrogen.
 Plan to use pre-filtration on each of these “utilities” before it enters your process.
 Pre-filtration here improves the efficiency and longevity of your finer filters downstream.

 For water, a 5-micron liquid element will remove forms of particulate larger than 5 microns in diameter, providing an acceptable level of clean supply water for your steam-in-place (SIP) or clean-in-place (CIP) processes.
 (Ingredient water will require additional reverse osmosis or micro-filtration later in the process).

 If you use nitrogen, changing tanks can expose the open line to airborne contaminants, such as dirt, dust, or microorganisms.
 A pre-filter on the nitrogen line is also a wise precaution to ensure your nitrogen is free of impurities.

 The area where active pharmaceutical ingredients (APIs) are formulated and stored should be another focus of filtration.
 Steel tanks can be a breeding ground for bacteria introduced by personnel and ambient air.